 100K Wellness Project

-The Institute for Systems Biology (ISB) has been extremely successful in its 15 years of existence and now has an exceptional opportunity to launch a new industry — scientific wellness — and establish Seattle as its epicenter.
+The Institute for Systems Biology (ISB) has been extremely successful since our inception in 2000, and now has an exceptional opportunity to launch a new industry — scientific wellness — and establish Seattle as its epicenter.
 This opportunity has been catalyzed by the convergence of systems medicine, which is the application of systems approaches to disease; big data and the emergence of multi-dimensional individual data clouds; and patient-activated social networks.
 ISB’s 100K Wellness Project, a longitudinal study of 100,000 people, has achieved proof-of-concept from 108 people who pioneered the project in 2014.
 ISB is focusing its efforts on its core scientific strengths—assays, analytics and network biology.
 ISB is also forming strategic partnerships with companies and organizations focused on enrollment and direct engagement with participants.
 Arivale, which was spun out of ISB in 2015, anticipates enrolling tens of thousands of consumers while ISB pursues complementary partnerships ranging from health care systems in the U.S. to Iceland, Indonesia and other countries in the EU and Asia.